oroinc/platform/src/Oro/Bundle/AssetBundle/README.md

 OroAssetBundle adds possibility to install project assets using webpack.

-Please see [documentation](https://doc.oroinc.com/master/backend/bundles/platform/AssetBundle/index.rst) for more details.
+Please see [online documentation](https://doc.oroinc.com/backend/bundles/platform/AssetBundle/) for more details.